-The Council will require new non-residential buildings, as a minimum, to meet the BREEAM rating of 'Very Good'.
+The Council will require new non-residential buildings, as a minimum, to meet the BREEAM rating of 'Very Good', unless such requirements would render a particular development economically unviable.
+In cases where it is considered appropriate to relax the requirement to meet the BREEAM rating of 'Very Good' due to viability issues, the Council will still expect development to meet as high a BREEAM rating as is economically viable.
 The Eco-Enterprise Centre proposed for the District will meet the 'Excellent' rating.